Winter cat care

 Our expert advice on how to protect your cats against the chill this winter.

-1. Avoid using antifreeze
+1. Be careful using antifreeze

-2. Bang the hood of your car
+2. Tap the bonnet of your car

-3. Check their paws
+3. Check your cat's paws

 4. Provide a litter tray

-5. Provide lots of toys
+5. Give them lots of toys and indoor activities

-6. Keep them warm and dry
+6. Keep your cat warm and dry